 Course Reserves include books, photocopies, movies, and other items that instructors place on reserve so that all students enrolled in their classes have access to required and recommended materials.
 Other works such as style manuals and documents relating to UMW are on Permanent Reserve.
-You may search our catalog for reserve materials using the reserve item search.

 Questions about reserves?